EOSC-synergy/service-qa-baseline/README.md

 A preview of the document can be found here: https://github.com/EOSC-synergy/service-qa-baseline/releases/download/V1.0-beta03/service-qa-V1.0-beta03.pdf

-This is a beta version and not yet complete.
+This beta version is complete.

 ## Motivation